Twin Perspectives

 An Oxford Day Trip

-I know, I know – it’s a little cliché, but you cannot enjoy an Oxford day trip without trying your hand at punting.
+I know, I know – it’s a little cliché, but you cannot enjoy a day trip to Oxford without trying your hand at punting.
 In the summer months, grab some Pimms and head to the Magdalen Bridge Boathouse to hire your punt (or, if you’re lacking in upper body strength, a pedalo or row boat).

 Gently float down the River Cherwell, past weeping willows and banks of daffodils, for a truly quintessential Oxford experience.